Thinking of self-publishing on Amazon but unsure if it’s for you?

 The Book Cover

 The longer your book is on Amazon, the more experienced you become and you might feel like your cover isn’t actually a good reflection of the content anymore.
 So if you want to get a new cover designed and re-upload a brand spanking version you can.
-I’ve done this with my steadiest and best-selling book to date, and it’s really made a difference.
+I’ve done this with my best-selling book (90+ Content Ideas for Social Media, Blogs and Online Marketing) and it’s really made a difference.